Passing the GMAT and getting accepted to one of the best business schools is not easy.

 The pricing of the TPR’s GMAT courses is quite similar to what you would get from other test prep companies.

-The comprehensive live-online course is $1399, and the self-prep course with all the modules included is $499.
+The comprehensive live-online course is $1299, the self-prep course with all the modules included is $699, and the GMAT 700+ Course comes with a $1,599 tag price.
 That’s pretty reasonable for courses that give you many hours of live interaction along with premium study materials.

 All the fees for the courses have to be paid upfront unless you decide on the “private tutoring” option which allows you to spread the payments over a few months.